 COUNT I. VIOLATION OF MINN.
-STAT. §§325D.13 and 325D.15
+STAT. §§325D.13, 325D.44 AND 325F.69

-- 300. Plaintiffs repeat and reallege and incorporate herein by reference as though fully set forth herein all preceding paragraphs of this Complaint. - 301.
-Plaintiffs bring this cause of action individually and on behalf of the Class. - 302.
-Minnesota Statute §325D.13 prohibits misrepresenting the quality of goods, providing in pertinent part:
+- 300. Plaintiffs repeat and reallege and incorporate herein by reference as though fully set forth herein all preceding paragraphs of this Complaint. - Plaintiffs bring this cause of action individually and on behalf of the Classes. - 302.
+Minnesota Statutes §§325D.13, 325D.44 and 325F.69, prohibit misrepresenting the quality of goods as well as sales sounding in fraud, misrepresentation, or deceptive practices, providing in pertinent part: